Ram-dev-05/retail-sales-sql-analysis/README.md

 Key findings and analytical conclusions are documented to summarize project impact and business value.
 - Related file: `insights_summary.md`

+## 9. Visualization
+Tableau dashboards were created to complement SQL analysis with visual storytelling, including:
+- Orders by Priority and Shipping Mode (bar chart).
+- Sales & Profit Analysis by Product Category & Top Products (dual line chart & table).
+- Customer Segmentation & Profit Ranking (interactive dashboard).
+- Regional Sales Performance & Monthly Sales Trends (maps and line charts).
+- Top Customer & Product Rankings with dynamic Top N filtering.
+Clear titles, captions, and interactivity were added for enhanced insight.

 ## Repository Organization

 Files are organized by function, making navigation intuitive.

 - All primary scripts and documents are in the root directory.
 - Data and diagrams are updated as the project evolves.

 ## How to Use

-- Clone the repository
+- Clone the repository.
-- Run `create_tables.sql` and `data_load.sql`
+- Run `create_tables.sql` and `data_load.sql`.
-- Clean and validate with relevant scripts
+- Clean and validate with relevant scripts.
-- Analyze data as needed
+- Analyze data as needed.
+- Explore Tableau dashboards for visual insights.